-The ARRB Best Practice Guide for Unsealed Roads has been developed for Local Government with the aim of expanding the understanding and capacity to manage road infrastructure (ARRB 2020).
-The guide reflects current global best practice and information to effectively manage unsealed roads across Australia to improve mobility and safety.
+The Australian Road Research Board (ARRB) Best Practice Guide for Unsealed Roads has been developed for local government with the aim of expanding the understanding and capacity to manage road infrastructure2.
+The Guide reflects current global best practice and information to effectively manage unsealed roads2 and road materials3 across Australia to improve mobility and safety.
 The manual does include an environmental considerations section with important erosion control guidance.
-ARRB (NTRO) also provides training on unsealed road management.
+ARRB (now National Transport Research Organisation) also provides training on unsealed road management.